AbdulCodeCraft/LITES-CSE-Website/README.md

 Contributions to improve and enhance the website are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeatureName`).
+2. Create your feature branch.
-3. Commit your changes (`git commit -am 'Add some feature'`).
+3. Commit your changes.
-4. Push to the branch (`git push origin feature/YourFeatureName`).
+4. Push to the branch.
 5. Create a new Pull Request.

 ## Author